Bookings can be made by telephone, email, post or via our website

 Terms and conditions regarding Certificate of Proficiency assessments

-- I confirm and agree to inform BACP if I am unable to attend an assessment giving at least 24 hours’ notice prior to the assessment.
-BACP reserves the right to charge a booking fee of £20 if I subsequently book to take the assessment again.
+- I confirm and agree to inform BACP if I am unable to attend an assessment giving at least five working days notice prior to the assessment.
+If I do not give sufficient notice then BACP reserves the right to charge a booking fee of £30 if I subsequently book to take the assessment again.

 - I understand that the Certificate of Proficiency will be in exam conditions and that I am expected to behave accordingly.
-(Detailed information about our expectations of you as a candidate will be provided at the assessment event in our document ‘Attending the Certificate of Proficiency assessment’)
+(Detailed information about our expectations of you as a candidate will be provided on the assessment day)

-- I understand that the BACP staff, in their ultimate discretion, may terminate my assessment if my behaviour is deemed inappropriate and that, if this occurs, I will not be entitled to any compensation in relation to expenses incurred.
+- I understand that my assessment may be terminated if my behaviour is deemed inappropriate and that, if this occurs, I will not be entitled to any compensation in relation to expenses incurred.

-- I understand that three successive failures of the CoP assessment will result in the removal of my BACP membership for a period of no less than 6 months.
+- I understand that three successive failures of the CoP assessment will result in the removal of my BACP membership for a period of no less than six months.

 - Should my membership be removed due to three successive CoP failures, no refund will be given of previously paid membership fees.